Share price: 4,420.00 details

 OVERVIEW

-The Company is the ultimate holding company of a diverse group (“the Group”).
+The Company is the ultimate holding company of a diverse group of companies (“the Group”).
 Within the Group, the Company has interests in several agricultural, engineering and food service companies ("the Operations"), as well as other investments.
 The Operations are in Bangladesh, Brazil, India, Kenya, Malawi, South Africa, Tanzania and the UK.
 The majority of the Group’s turnover is derived from the Operations in the agricultural sector through the growing of tea, avocado, macadamia, apples, pears, cherries, plums, rubber, wine grapes, blueberries, arable crops, forestry and the raising of cattle.
 The agricultural Operations have the greatest exposure to risk of modern slavery and human trafficking.

 The Operations are fundamentally connected to the welfare of the communities and the environments in which they operate.
 Consistent with the Group's long-standing commitment to high legal and ethical standards, the Operations prohibit slavery, human trafficking or forced labour in any form in their businesses.
 It is recognised that modern slavery exists in many different forms and can be difficult to detect, particularly in the supply chain.